esantiel/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### Conclusion
 The range’s dependence on $\theta$ via $\sin 2\theta$ is both elegant and practical, peaking at 45° under ideal conditions.
 Variations in $v_0$ and $g$ amplify or shrink this relationship, while real-world factors like height or drag enrich the problem.
 This blend of theory, analysis, and simulation makes projectile motion a timeless physics gem.

-Let me know if you’d like to tweak parameters, generate a specific plot, or dive deeper into any part!

-[def]: project_motion.html
-[def2]: project_motion.html